Egogre/game_of_life/README.md

 Have an edge case that needs a test?
 Know a faster algorithm for simulating a life cycle?
 Please, fork, hack, and submit a pull request.

+## Notes

+You'll need to be running ruby 1.9.1 or later